ctrl-alt-d/fortunately/cards/mastercards/README.md

-here is the right place to push a blank card that is the base for the generated cards.
+Here is the right place to push a template docs that is the base for the generated cards.

+See appy pod document templates